apollographql/apollo/docs/source/resources/faq.md

 GraphQL schemas written with `apollo-server` can be deployed anywhere that other Node.js projects can be deployed. `apollo-server` even has variants to support serverless deployment with AWS Lambda.

-There are deployment guides currently written for [Heroku](https://www.apollographql.com/docs/apollo-server/deployment/heroku.html), [Lambda](https://www.apollographql.com/docs/apollo-server/deployment/lambda.html), and [Now](https://www.apollographql.com/docs/apollo-server/deployment/now.html).
+There are deployment guides available for [Heroku](https://www.apollographql.com/docs/apollo-server/deployment/heroku/), [Lambda](https://www.apollographql.com/docs/apollo-server/deployment/lambda/), and [Azure Functions](https://www.apollographql.com/docs/apollo-server/deployment/azure-functions/).

 #### How do I connect my client app to my schema?

 The Apollo platform has tools available to connect almost any kind of client to your schema: [Apollo Client](https://www.apollographql.com/docs/react/) for JavaScript clients, [Apollo iOS](https://www.apollographql.com/docs/ios/) for native iOS clients, and [Apollo Android](https://github.com/apollographql/apollo-android) for native Android clients.

-For Apollo Client projects, there are also many view-layer integrations, to make querying GraphQL schemas easier in [React](https://www.apollographql.com/docs/react/essentials/get-started.html), [Vue](https://github.com/Akryum/vue-apollo), and [Angular](https://www.apollographql.com/docs/angular/).
+For Apollo Client projects, there are also many view-layer integrations, to make querying GraphQL schemas easier in [React](https://www.apollographql.com/docs/react/), [Vue](https://github.com/Akryum/vue-apollo), and [Angular](https://www.apollographql.com/docs/angular/).

 ## Building a proof of concept